wohaco/despace/estrack.md

 On 1 January 2013, the 35-metre station Malargüe became the newest station to join the ESTRACK Deep Space Network.

-The station in Santa-Maria can be used to track Ariane launches and it is also capable of tracking Vega and Soyuz launchers operated from ESA's Spaceport at Kourou, French Guiana.
+The station in Santa-Maria can be used to track Ariane launches and it is also capable of tracking Vega and Soyuz launchers operated from ESA’s Spaceport at Kourou, French Guiana.